Summer Fun in New Braunfels

-Every year, thousands of visitors flock to this charming oasis, located conveniently between San Antonio and Austin in the stunning Texas Hill Country.
-Unique shops, quiet cafes, and lively bars line our tree-shaded streets, while several fascinating museums and walking tours help keep New Braunfels' history alive.
+Every year, thousands of visitors flock to this charming oasis located conveniently between San Antonio and Austin in the stunning Texas Hill Country.
+Unique shops, quiet cafes, and lively bars line our tree-shaded streets, while fascinating museums and unique walking tours help keep New Braunfels' history alive.
 Our arts scene thrives with galleries, studios, concerts, and plays.
 Thanks to our mild winters, proximity to water activities during hot summers, and an average of 225+ days of sunshine per year, you can sip, shop, relax and enjoy live music all year long #InNewBraunfels.